HTB - Swag Shop

 That can be uploaded as the image for a new Category (Catalog -> Manage Categories -> Add Category).

-If everything worked well, the file will show up under /media/catalog/category/.
 Now, to execute the shell, it has to be called.
 To do that, symlinks need to be activated in System - Configuration - Developer - Template Settings.

 Then a new Newsletter Template has to be created with the following content: